-For added precaution, what you can do is avoid social contact with anyone outside your house for at least 14 days before your trip and ask your friends to follow suit.
+For an added precaution, what you can do is avoid social contact with anyone outside your house for at least 14 days before your trip and ask your friends to follow suit.
 This way, all of you can be quite sure of being isolated from the risk of transmission and you can travel safely.

 Given the current situation, it becomes more than important to get a health checkup done before you set out on a holiday.
 Those having any underlying medical conditions are at greater risk, so for them, it’s best to skip this trip.
-The same applies for those over the age of 65 and under 10.
+The same applies to those over the age of 65 and under 10.

 How To Go

 Flights are beyond doubt the fastest mode of travel, and airline companies do take social distancing and the disinfection of planes very seriously.
-Additionally, health experts say that traveling in planes is quite safe.
+Additionally, health experts say that traveling on planes is quite safe.
 However, you’re likely to be hounded by the many regulations pertaining to Covid safety — the biggest among them is the 14-day quarantine — even for domestic flights in certain states.
 Unless you want to stay in home/institutionalized quarantine instead of enjoying your holiday, make sure that you’re aware of all the rules.

 Trains may normally make for a nice mode of travel for those who want to watch the countryside go by without the responsibility of driving.
 However, trains are still public transport, so there’s always a risk of infection.
-In the months following the lockdown, the government has started launching special train services with Covid-specific restrictions including thermal screenings, compulsory masks and the Aarogya Setu app to be installed on one’s phone.
+In the months following the lockdown, the government has started launching special train services with Covid-specific restrictions including thermal screenings, compulsory masks, and the Aarogya Setu app to be installed on one’s phone.

 As we recommended earlier, it’s best to choose a destination that’s close to home.
 So, a road trip would be ideal.
-If you’re traveling interstate, have all the documentations mandated by the state you’re visiting.
+If you’re traveling interstate, have all the documentation mandated by the state you’re visiting.

-As far as possible, avoid traveling in public transport.
+As far as possible, avoid public transport.
 Various states have gradually opened up bus services, but there’s still that risk of infection in public transport.
 Personal vehicles are the way to go and don’t seat too many people in your vehicle – it’s illegal and you’ll be stopped at the state border.
 Also, keeping Covid in mind, you don’t want too many people in a cramped space either.

 Personal vehicles are highly preferable because you can choose who gets to sit with you and ensure that all your Covid safety norms are followed.
 If you’re traveling alone, make sure that you take enough breaks and if you’re stepping out of the vehicle in a public place, have your mask on.